NHL 2000: Reception

 The PlayStation and PC versions received "favorable" reviews, while the Game Boy Color version received "mixed" reviews, according to the review aggregation website GameRankings.
 Jim Preston of NextGen said of the PlayStation version, "EA Sports once again proves it does hockey better than anyone else on the planet."

 Nash Werner of GamePro said of the PC version that "it's easy to overlook the flaws when everything else fits like a glove.
 If you're a fan of NHL '99, you'll love NHL 2K [sic].
 It was worth the wait."
 William Abner of Computer Games Strategy Plus gave the same PC version three stars out of five, saying, "In the end, NHL 2000 is more of a side step than it is a leap forward.
 While the super goalie problem is gone and the online play is compelling, the AI problems mar the solo game to the point that in order to have a good time you must put limitations on yourself so as to not destroy the computer opponent at will.
 And that's just not much fun."

 PC Gamer US nominated the PC version for their 1999 "Best Sports Game" award, which ultimately went to High Heat Baseball 2000.
 The staff wrote of the game, "Arcade-style hockey just doesn't get any better."
-It was also a finalist for the Academy of Interactive Arts & Sciences' 1999 "Sports Game of the Year" award, which went to FIFA 2000.
+It was also a finalist for the Academy of Interactive Arts & Sciences' 1999 "Computer Sports Game of the Year" award, which ultimately went to FIFA 2000.
 The game was named the best sports game of 1999 by CNET Gamecenter.

 Said PC version alone sold 97,219 units in the US by April 2000.